Profile of Directors

 Retirement Policy for Directors

-1 SEC Memo No. 19 (Series of 2016), Code of CG for PLCs, Recommendation 2.4 (page 11)2 BSP Circular No. 969, Enhanced Corporate Governance Guidelines for BSP-Supervised Financial Institutions, Section X143.1.d (3), (page 14).3 whether a person is fit and proper for the position of a director, the following matters must be considered: integrity/probity, physical/mental fitness; relevant education/ financial literacy/training; possession of competencies relevant to the job, such as knowledge and experience, skills, diligence and independence of mind; and sufficiency of time to fully carry out responsibilities.4 MORB, Subsection X142.3, Qualifications of a director, as amended by Circular No. 969, see footnote no. 25 Under the Bank’s CG Manual on teleconferencing and video conferencing, should attend at least fifty percent (50%) and shall physically attend at least twenty five percent (25%) of all Board meetings every year
+1 SEC Memo No. 19 (Series of 2016), Code of CG for PLCs, Recommendation 2.4 (page 11)2 BSP Circular No. 969 (Series of 2017), Enhanced Corporate Governance Guidelines for BSP-Supervised Financial Institutions, Section X143.1.d (3), (page 14).3 whether a person is fit and proper for the position of a director, the following matters must be considered: integrity/probity, physical/mental fitness; relevant education/ financial literacy/training; possession of competencies relevant to the job, such as knowledge and experience, skills, diligence and independence of mind; and sufficiency of time to fully carry out responsibilities.4 MORB, Section 132, Qualifications of a director5 Under the Bank’s CG Manual on teleconferencing and video conferencing, should attend at least fifty percent (50%) and shall physically attend at least twenty five percent (25%) of all Board meetings every year